Bureau of Workers' Compensation

 - It is your responsibility to provide a copy of any and all documentation you sent to the insurer for the treatment you are requesting to be reviewed.

 - The completed LIBC-9, Medical Report Form that was forwarded to the insurer or self-insured employer.
+Without evidence of an LIBC-9, the fee review application may be considered incomplete and will effect application’s outcome.

 - Office notes, etc., supporting documentation of services rendered.